-February to August 2012: How should the wide range of potential projects be narrowed?
+February 2012 to August 2012: How should the wide range of potential projects be narrowed?

-The second public engagement stage aimed to demonstrate and validate the screening process of narrowing the wide range of ideas to a narrowed list of potential projects.
+The second public engagement stage of was held February 2012 to August 2012 and aimed to demonstrate and validate the screening process of narrowing the wide range of ideas to a narrowed list of potential projects.

 From June 22 through July 31, 2012, project partners hosted an online, virtual open house.
-Participants viewed video feeds that explained the purpose and process of the overall plan.
+Participants in the online open house viewed video feeds that explained the purpose and process of the overall plan.
 Participants were then directed to a related questionnaire that asked whether the sources of projects for the corridor were considered comprehensive and if the process for narrowing that list to move forward reflected the values of the communities in the corridor.
 The questionnaire received 543 responses.